 Because CCL values simplicity and transparency, because economists say the poor must be taken care of, because the difference in economic efficiency is marginal, and because a dividend will still boost the economy when health and climate benefits are accounted for, the CCL advocates for the only revenue return mechanism that reaches every American.
 Reaching everyone is indispensable for the success of any carbon price because when gas is $1.00 per gallon more expensive (year 10 in CCLs policy) , the poor will not be able to afford it with any of the tax-swap mechanisms of return, and the bill would be repealed.
 Only a dividend can simply, transparently, and fairly help everyone afford the price increases, ensuring support of the policy until we have restored the climate, and giving the Main Street economy time to adjust.

 Though many other countries have carbon prices in some form , none of these are a match for the physics of the climate, and none employ a border adjustment .
-Without a border adjustment, American exporters would find themselves at a considerable disadvantage selling their goods in countries without a comparable carbon price.
-Likewise, goods produced domestically would be at a disadvantage compared to goods imported from countries without a comparable carbon price.
-It is therefore necessary to refund the carbon tax on goods exported and impose a carbon tax on carbon intensive goods imported.
-While there are widespread concerns about how such a border adjustment could be compatible with world trade regulations (WTO) law, these concerns are ill-founded.
+Without a border adjustment, both American exporters and foreign importers would find themselves with an incentive to relocate production to countries with a more relaxed regime, polluting more for the same good.
+This is called “leakage”.
+In the interests of the climate, it is therefore necessary to refund the carbon fee on goods exported and impose a carbon fee on carbon intensive goods imported.
+While there are widespread concerns about how such a border adjustment could be compatible with World Trade Organization (WTO) law, these concerns are ill-founded.
 WTO experts have written documents explaining how this could be achieved, and it is clear that the CCL proposal is consistent with the requirements these experts outline .